dsaidgovsg/terraform-modules/modules/core/packer/vault/README.md

   `cert/cli.json` if you used the instructions above.
 - `td_agent_config_file`: Path to `td-agent` config file to template copy from.
 Install `td-agent` if path is non-empty.
+- `td_agent_config_vars_file`: Path to variables file to include for value interpolation for `td-agent` config file.
+Only included if the value is not empty. `include_vars` includes the variables into `config_vars` variable, i.e. if `xxx` value is defined in the variables file, you will need to do `{{ config_vars.xxx }}` to get the interpolation working.
 - `ca_certificate`: Path to the CA certificate you have generated to install on the machine.
 Set to empty to not install anything.

 ## Building Image

-If you have a `vars.json` variable file containing changes to the above variables, you may run:
+If you have a `vars.json` variables file containing changes to the above variables, you may run:

 ```bash
 packer build \